CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 ## Reading and Practice

-Pick one of the following and read it.
+Read the following, spread over several days.

+With Jeremy's addition of Cask of Amontillado, there is enough material that you do not need to read the Psalms.
+(Stevens was a product of his era.
+Reading the Psalms did double duty as both shorthand practice and religious duty, and everyone had a copy of the key.)

 If you cannot read a word, break it into the component letters, try again, then read the rest of the sentence.
 Then try the word again, bearing in mind you may have misread a letter.
 Then check the key.
 There is no need to struggle with an unknown word at this stage.
 (Eventually this will be an important skill, but for now quantity is more important than quality.)

 Repeat this a few times before writing.
 It is ok if you remember bits instead of reading them at this stage.
 You will learn them carefully when you copy them.